AguaClara/String-Digester/Report_Draft2.md

 For the string aspect of the experimental apparatus for the modified experiments, all four strings were re-utilized from the initial experiment.
 Reference to the "String" subsection of the Initial Experiment for more information on the strings.

 #### Procedure
-This experiment was run in the same way as the recreated experiment (above) was run.
+This experiment was run in the same way as the recreated experiment (mentioned above) was run.

 #### Results and Analysis
 Despite introducing a gradual slope for the water to flow down, the results of this experiment were similar to the results from the recreated experiment.
 The strings were still hydrophobic so the water avoided flowing down the strings even when on the curved plastic.
 If the water did flow along the string on the plastic, droplets began to fall off the strings once they left the plastic at the top.
 The water overflowing from the basin was irregular and often flowed over the curved plastic in paths between the strings.

 ## Conclusions
 The team experienced difficulties  finding a material for the strings that is both non-biodegradable and will allow the wastewater to stay on the string as it falls over the side of the basin instead of coming off and just falling freely.
 Experimentation showed that the plastic polymer based string options will not work as a filter media unless somehow altered to make them hydrophilic.
 The stainless steel based strings show more potential but still seem to require some modifications to the design before they will work with any consistency.
 The results from experiments suggest that the team's current path may not lead to a successful design and the team should continue to think on how to address the issue of keeping the water on the string.